lucaferioli95/lucaferioli95/README.md

 ---

-*Engineer first, Photographer for passion, Developer by necessity — and increasingly for fun.*
+*Engineer first, Photographer for passion, Developer by necessity (but having fun in the process).*